cardano-scaling/website/monthly/2025-08-monthly.md

 #### Roadmap

-**Short term**: We are assessing the minimal set of modifications needed for STM implementation, creating a full report, adapting the STM library for SNARK friendliness (a breaking change that will require a Mithril era upgrade), and working to verify a Mithril certificate in a smart contract.
+**Short term**: Assess the minimal modifications needed for STM implementation, create a full report, adapt the STM library for SNARK compatibility (a breaking change that will require a Mithril era upgrade), and verify a Mithril certificate in a smart contract.

 **Mid term**: Our goals include deploying a SNARK for Mithril certificates on mainnet, auditing both the STM and SNARK implementations, and implementing ALBA, Fait accompli and their corresponding SNARKs.